Golem642/NFCheckRem/README.md

 These 2 "XREF" are indications that those values are used somewhere in the code, specifically in the FUN_00022364 function.
 Double click on that name and you made it inside the read-only check function, scroll back up a bit to find the actual start of the function

 ![image](https://github.com/Golem642/NFCheckRem/assets/65229557/3c73212e-e669-45ff-a8a5-b630c165c8e3)

+If you're wondering why we didn't choose the first search result, it is because the function it is linked to doesn't seem to have any references to it.
+If you look above, you can see an XREF[1] at the end of the FUN_00022364 line, whereas if you go to the function of the other search result there will be none, therefore meaning this function is seemingly unused.

 Now it's pure logic and following the flow of the code.
 Everytime you see a reference to a LAB_000XXXXX, it means it's a conditional jump.
 And everytime that happens, you need to check by double clicking on that LAB name whether this jump goes to continue the function's code or to exit it.